JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2023-04-03-summarizer_clinical_questions_en.md

 ## Description

-This model can generate questions related to the provided medical information.
+This model is a Flan-T5 (LLM) based summarization model that is finetuned with medical questions exchanged in clinical mediums (clinic, email, call center etc.) by John Snow Labs.
+It can generate summaries up to 512 tokens given an input text (max 1024 tokens).

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>